sal55/langs/QExamples/QTypes.md

+## Q Dynamic Language

+Q is a dynamic, interpreted language.
+It is closely coupled with the M static language whose type system is summarised below.

 ### Q Variant Types

 The interpreter for this dynamic language uses tagged variables and objects.
 The tag will always indicate one of these types: